exanova-y/Mol-Rep-Haskell-Bayes/README.md

 The accompanying paper describes two illustrative experiments:

-- **Molecular inference** – Metropolis–Hastings sampling of a three‑atom molecule scored against an observed structure.
-Running `stack exec chemalgprog` reproduces this experiment using `molecules/water.sdf`.
-- **LogP regression** – Estimating partition coefficients from simple molecular features.
-After building, open a REPL with `stack exec -- ghci` and evaluate `LogPModel.main` to rerun the regression on the SDF files in `logp/`.
+- **LogP regression** – `stack exec chemalgprog` parses and validates `molecules/benzene.sdf`, then performs a Metropolis–Hastings regression over the molecules in `logp/DB1.sdf` to fit coefficients predicting the partition coefficient (logP).
+The learned model is applied to the molecules in `logp/DB2.sdf` and prints both predicted and observed values.

-Sample SDF files for these experiments are provided in `molecules/` and `logp/`.
+Sample SDF files for this experiment are provided in `molecules/` and `logp/`.

 An example Haskell representation of a molecule is available in `src/Benzene.hs`, which defines the `benzene` structure programmatically.